Skip to main content

 During a public comment portion of Friday afternoon’s Bexar County Election Commission meeting, 10 people came up to the microphone and criticized Callanen due, in part, to a perceived lack of transparency in her role.

-“Enough is enough and it’s time for the administrator to step aside and let a new leader reform Bexar county elections,” said one woman during a public comment
+“Enough is enough, and it’s time for the administrator to step aside and let a new leader reform Bexar County elections,” said one woman during the public comment portion of the meeting.

 Following public comment, the commission went into a 45-minute executive session period.
 When the commission returned, its members announced that Callanen had resigned.